• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Classic German Kuchen is incredibly delicious and rich!
+Classic German Kuchen with Peaches is incredibly delicious and rich!
 Baked peaches are smooth and creamy, while the batter is light and tender.
 The cake is topped with the buttery almond crumb on top and baked until slightly browned on top.

-Classic German Kuchen
+Classic German Kuchen with peaches

-Why you’ll love Classic German Kuchen
+Why you'll love German Peach Kuchen

 Authentic: There are various ways to make traditional german kuchen, but this classic version has almost 3 separate layers: a rolled out batter on the bottom, a peach layer in the middle and a streusel top and uses very few ingredients.